A. Nathan’s confrontation.

-So David’s anger was greatly aroused against the man, and he said to Nathan, “As the Lord lives, the man who has done this shall surely die!
+So David’s anger was greatly aroused against the man, and he said to Nathan, “As the LORD lives, the man who has done this shall surely die!
 And he shall restore fourfold for the lamb, because he did this thing and because he had no pity.”

 a.
 David’s anger was greatly aroused: Nathan did not ask David for a judicial decision, and David naturally assumed the story was true.
 David immediately passed sentence on the guilty man of Nathan’s story.
 David showed that we often try to rid our guilty consciences by passing judgment on someone else.

 b.
-The man who has done this shall surely die!
-David’s sense of righteous indignation was so affected by his own guilt that he commanded a death sentence for the hypothetical case brought by Nathan, even though it wasn’t a capital crime.
+The man who has done this shall surely die: David’s sense of righteous indignation was so affected by his own guilt that he commanded a death sentence for the hypothetical case brought by Nathan, even though it wasn’t a capital crime.

 i.
 David had to condemn his own sin before he could find forgiveness.
-We often try to find refuge in excusing or minimizing or deflecting the blame of our sin; we simply do not condemn sin in ourselves.
+We often try to find refuge in excusing or minimizing or deflecting the blame for our sin; we simply do not condemn sin in ourselves.

 c.
 He shall restore fourfold for the lamb: David rightly knew that penalizing the rich man – even with death – wasn’t enough.
 He also had to restore something to the man he took something from.
 David knew that true repentance means restitution.